 The National Electric Safety Code sets minimum clearance distances between power lines and obstructions or the ground.
-In addition, the federal government has strict reliability standards for high-voltage transmission lines.
+In addition, the federal government has strict reliability standards for transmission lines.
 Obstructions in the right of way can be too close to our lines, causing reliability problems and safety issues.

-- Anything that is too close to high-voltage lines can cause electricity from the lines to "flash" or cause a short circuit. - Obstructions such as swimming pools also can create situations - such as a person using a long aluminum pole to clean the pool - that increase the danger from overhead high-voltage lines. - Remember that while the top of a shed might be outside the required clearance zone, someone standing on the shed roof or using a ladder near the shed could cause an unsafe situation.
+- Anything that is too close to power lines can cause electricity from the lines to "flash" or cause a short circuit. - Obstructions such as swimming pools also can create situations - such as a person using a long aluminum pole to clean the pool - that increase the danger from overhead lines. - Remember that while the top of a shed might be outside the required clearance zone, someone standing on the shed roof or using a ladder near the shed could cause an unsafe situation.

-For these reasons, PPL Electric Utilities enforces a strict "no-obstruction" policy in the rights of way for its high-voltage power lines.
+For these reasons, PPL Electric Utilities enforces a strict "no-obstruction" policy in the rights of way for its transmission lines.

 For safety, and to keep the power on for you and your neighbors throughout the region, keep the PPL Electric Utilities right of way clear of obstructions that can be unsafe or cause a power outage.
-To apply for permission to install a driveway or other "permitted use" in a PPL Electric Utilities transmission line right of way, fill out the form at www.pplelectric.com/obstructions or call us at 1-800-DIAL-PPL.